kelpup/woof-CE/README.md

 KelPup is built using [woof-CE](https://github.com/puppylinux-woof-CE/woof-CE), a Puppy Linux distribution builder forked from Barry Kauler's woof2 by [the Puppy Linux github organization](https://github.com/puppylinux-woof-CE).

-# Contribute
+## Contribute

-1. Fork this fork of woof-CE
+1. Fork this fork of woof-CE to your own GitHub account
-2. Go to the Actions tab and enable actions
+2. Open your fork, go to the Actions tab and enable actions
-3. Make any modifications you want!
+3. Make any modifications you want, either on lastbuild or your own branch!
+See the wiki or read below about the directory structure for guidance
-4. Run the test workflow manually, with the branch with your modifications as the input
+4. Run the test workflow manually (instructions below), with the branch with your modifications as the input
 6. Download the ISO from the build artifacts, install it, and test it out
-7. Open a pull request to kelpup/woof-CE!
+7. When you're happy with it, open a pull request and select kelpup/woof-CE!

-Installation info for [MacOS](https://kelpup.github.io/kelpup/Instructions/MacDownload.html) and [Windows](https://kelpup.github.io/kelpup/Instructions/WindowsDownload.html)
+Installation info for [MacOS](https://kelpup.github.io/kelpup/Instructions/MacDownload.html) and [Windows](https://kelpup.github.io/kelpup/Instructions/WindowsDownload.html).

+### We need help with...

+* Bug reports - test out our latest ISO release out yourself and let us know what didn't go right
+* Learning games - we'd like to include simple python learning games, if you'd like to make them ([Issue #27](https://github.com/kelpup/woof-CE/issues/27))
+* pTheme development - check out the pTheme page on the wiki for instructions and make some modifications to KelPup's "Pink Moon" pTheme ([Issue #24](https://github.com/kelpup/woof-CE/issues/24)
+* Ideas - a feature you think should be added, an idea that should be explained better, let us know!

-# Test Workflow
+## Test Workflow

 The test workflow builds a x86_64, ubuntu focal64 puppy linux distribution with a 5.4.x-x86_64 kernel from the files in the branch that is input into it.
 It uses hte files in `woof-CE/woof-distro/x86_64/ubuntu/focal64/` to decide what to include and not include in the distro.
 It builds directly on GitHub, and uploads the ISO as a build artifact.